Drip campaign ideas for email marketing that drive ecommerce sales

-Editor’s Note: This article was originally published on July 9th, 2014.
-It has been updated it to reflect the most current data and insights.
+Editor’s note: This article was originally published on July 9th, 2014.
+It was been updated in March 2022 to reflect the most current data and insights.

 Usually when you think about drip campaigns, you tend think about nurturing new subscribers or cold contacts and (hopefully) getting them to make a first purchase.
-I want you to re-imagine drip campaigns as not only a tool to drive the first sale, but also a way to cross-sell, up-sell, and retain your customers.
+However, professional marketers will go a step further and re-imagine drip campaigns as not only a tool to drive the first sale, but also a way to cross-sell, up-sell, and retain your customers.

 Keep reading to learn: